 - Make sure your policies are clearly hashed out and transparent

-Step 2: Comply With All Regulations
+Step 2: Understand How to Comply With the Law

 Even if you play by the book, there are still inherent risks as long as the industry is operating in a legally gray area.
 Follow the laws set by your state government and be honest about your business.
 Not doing so could cripple your reputation – as it did several “CBD” companies that lied about the ingredients in their products.